Types of Performance-Based Data to Monitor

 Differences in Performance and Condition

 The terms ‘performance’ and ‘condition’ are often used interchangeably, although they have different meanings in a performance-based environment.
-The performance of an asset relates to its ‘ability to provide the required level of service to customers3’ while condition is generally considered to mean the observed physical state of an asset, whether or not it impacts its performance.
+The performance of an asset relates to its ‘ability to provide the required level of service to customers’ while condition is generally considered to mean the observed physical state of an asset, whether or not it impacts its performance.
 For example, a bridge with scour may continue to perform adequately in the short-term even though it may receive a low National Bridge Inventory (NBI) rating because of the deterioration.

 An asset inventory provides information other than performance data important for estimating the amount of work needed, identifying the location of work in the field and determining characteristics capable of influencing the type of work to be performed.
-The RCM approach introduced in Chapter 4 can be used to help an agency determine what information is needed to support the management of each type of asset.
+The LCM approach introduced in Chapter 4 can be used to help an agency determine what information is needed to support the management of each type of asset.
 The asset inventory requirements for those assets managed based on a specified interval for repair, such as pavement markings, is very different than those required for an asset managed using a condition-based approach, such as pavements or bridges.
 Regardless of how detailed the asset inventory is, it is important an agency establish processes to ensure data quality and keep the inventory current over time.

 There are several basic data attributes essential to effectively managing transportation assets, including asset type, quantity and location.
 Additional information that is important is to differentiate between the types of work to be performed, which may also be added to the inventory, the type of material used to construct the asset, the last time work was performed and factors influencing the use of the asset (e.g. traffic levels, highway functional classification or climatic conditions).